RaymondBrien/taskbloomer/TESTING.md

 Again, the JShint validation tool would flag these as undefined/unused variables.
 These warnings are acceptable to showcase on your screenshots.

-Sample JS code validation documentation (tables are extremely helpful!):
+Sample JS code validation documentation (tables are extremely helpful!): -->

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 | File | Screenshot | Notes |
 | --- | --- | --- |